MisalPaav/TYMaterials/docs/ST/ST-CAE-2-Question-Bank.md

 - Monitoring testing progress and results.
 - Providing feedback on the effectiveness of testing processes.`

-Collaboratively, these three groups ensure that test planning and policy development align with organizational objectives, adhere to industry best practices, and meet the needs of stakeholders.

 ### 21. **List out Different Responsibilities of Test Specialists.**

 Test specialists, also known as testing professionals or quality assurance experts, have various responsibilities, including:

-a.
-Developing test plans, strategies, and methodologies. b.
-Designing test cases and scenarios based on requirements. c.
-Executing manual and automated tests. d.
-Analyzing test results and reporting defects. e.
-Implementing and maintaining testing tools and frameworks. f.
-Conducting performance, security, and usability testing. g.
-Collaborating with developers, business analysts, and stakeholders to ensure quality. h.
-Providing expertise on testing best practices, standards, and industry trends. i.
-Mentoring and training junior testers. j.
-Conducting risk assessments and identifying areas for improvement. k.
-Participating in reviews and audits of testing processes and deliverables.
+- Developing test plans, strategies, and methodologies.
+- Designing test cases and scenarios based on requirements.
+- Executing manual and automated tests.
+- Analyzing test results and reporting defects.
+- Implementing and maintaining testing tools and frameworks.
+- Conducting performance, security, and usability testing.
+- Collaborating with developers, business analysts, and stakeholders to ensure quality.
+- Providing expertise on testing best practices, standards, and industry trends.
+- Mentoring and training junior testers.
+- Conducting risk assessments and identifying areas for improvement.
+- Participating in reviews and audits of testing processes and deliverables.

 ### 22. **Wjat are Different Skills Needed by Test Specialists.**

 Test specialists require a combination of technical skills, domain knowledge, and soft skills to excel in their roles.
 Some of the essential skills include:

-a. **Technical Skills**: - Proficiency in testing tools and frameworks. - Knowledge of programming languages for automation. - Understanding of databases and SQL for data validation. - Familiarity with operating systems and networks. - Experience with version control systems.
+a. **Technical Skills**:

+- Proficiency in testing tools and frameworks.
+- Knowledge of programming languages for automation.
+- Understanding of databases and SQL for data validation.
+- Familiarity with operating systems and networks.
+- Experience with version control systems.

-b. **Domain Knowledge**: - Understanding of software development lifecycle. - Knowledge of the industry or domain being tested (e.g., finance, healthcare). - Awareness of relevant regulations and compliance standards.
+b. **Domain Knowledge**:

+- Understanding of software development lifecycle.
+- Knowledge of the industry or domain being tested (e.g., finance, healthcare).
+- Awareness of relevant regulations and compliance standards.

-c. **Soft Skills**: - Communication skills for interacting with team members and stakeholders. - Analytical and problem-solving skills. - Attention to detail and meticulousness in testing. - Time management and organization skills. - Ability to work independently and as part of a team. - Adaptability and willingness to learn new technologies and methodologies.
+c. **Soft Skills**:

+- Communication skills for interacting with team members and stakeholders.
+- Analytical and problem-solving skills.
+- Attention to detail and meticulousness in testing.
+- Time management and organization skills.
+- Ability to work independently and as part of a team.
-Having a balance of these technical and soft skills enables test specialists to effectively plan, execute, and manage testing activities.
+- Adaptability and willingness to learn new technologies and methodologies.

 ### 23. **Explain Major Activities Required for Building a Test Group.**